LingmoOS/lingmo-history/README.md

 ## 2024-07-21
 LingmoOS Community restored, but all data in the original bbs.lingmo.org lost so all links related bbs.lingmo.org above won't work anymore

+## 2024-07-22
+Lingmo Community closed down once again due to a unknown attack to the server